Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Eccentricity in the population

 \subsection{Implications for population formation channels}

-Simulations suggest that $5$--$10\%$ of BBH mergers in dense star clusters should enter the LVK sensitivity band with $e_{10} \geq 0.05$ \citep[see, e.g., ][]{Samsing17,Samsing18,Zevin18,Rodriguez18a,Rodriguez18b, Rodriguez19,Kyle_data_paper}. \citet{Zevin:2021:seleccentricity} showed that, from a simulated population of mergers from the \texttt{CMC Cluster Catalog} \citep{Kyle_data_paper}, only $4\%$ of globular cluster mergers could be detected with $e_{10} \geq 0.05$: since gravitational-wave signals from compact binary mergers are detected using search methods that assume quasi-circular inspirals, we expect to detect only $56\%$ of sources with $e_{10} \geq 0.05$.
-This fraction was calculated using a different eccentric waveform model, \texttt{TEOBResumS} \citep{Nagar:2018zoe}, which uses a slightly different definition of reference frequency than \texttt{SEOBNRE}.
-However, since the overlap between the two waveforms is $\mathcal{O} > 90\%$ in LVK noise \citep[see][in prep.]{Alan:inprep}, corresponding to a signal-to-noise ratio difference of $\rho = \sqrt{1/\mathcal{O}} \lesssim 1$, we assume in this paper that the results of \citet{Zevin:2021:seleccentricity} are robust to waveform choice.
+Simulations suggest that $5$--$10\%$ of BBH mergers in dense star clusters should enter the LVK sensitivity band with $e_{10} \geq 0.05$ \citep[see, e.g., ][]{Samsing17,Samsing18,Zevin18,Rodriguez18a,Rodriguez18b, Rodriguez19,Kyle_data_paper}.
+As noted above, \citet{Zevin:2021:seleccentricity} showed that, from a simulated population of mergers from the \texttt{CMC Cluster Catalog} \citep{Kyle_data_paper}, only $3.9\%$ of globular cluster mergers could be detected with $e_{10} \geq 0.05$, assuming a templated search using quasi-circular waveforms with otherwise identical parameters to the injected eccentric signals.
+Under this assumption, we expect to detect only $56\%$ of sources with $e_{10} \geq 0.05$, since gravitational-wave signals from compact binary mergers are detected using search methods that assume quasi-circular inspirals.
+This fraction may be higher, if eccentric signals achieve maximum SNR against quasi-circular templates with different source parameters (as suggested by the results of, e.g., \citet{OSheaKumar2021}).
+However, if the parameters preferred by the quasi-circular model are totally removed from the true quasi-circular parameters, then the eccentricity posterior obtained through the reweighting method is unlikely to both recover a high eccentricity and be well-sampled; therefore, we use $3.9\%$ as our expected eccentric fraction.
+The predictions in \citet{Zevin:2021:seleccentricity} were obtained using a different eccentric waveform model, \texttt{TEOBResumS} \citep{Nagar:2018zoe}; for an overview of key differences between \texttt{TEOBResumS} and \texttt{SEOBNRE}, see \citet{Knee:2022:RosettaStone}.
+Since the overlap between \texttt{SEOBNRE} and \texttt{TEOBResumS} is $\mathcal{O} > 90\%$ in LVK noise over the eccentricity range studied here \citep{Knee:2022:RosettaStone}, we assume in this paper that the results of \citet{Zevin:2021:seleccentricity} are robust to waveform choice.
+However, we caution that this may not be the case; a repeated study using \texttt{SEOBNRE} is required to obtain waveform model-specific predictions.
+We reserve this for future work, and note that our distributions for $B_c$ based on predictions using the alternative waveform model are therefore approximate.